 Special Collections also has the 1828 American ed.
 (M-1159, M-1160) and the 1840 American ed.
 (M-1157, M-1158).
 Other editions are in Wolff Library.

 IX.
 Further Questions

 If you have questions about finding or using any of the materials described in this guide, or you need more in-depth assistance in your research, please ask at the Special Collections department located at the west end of the Reading Room in Williams Library.
-The Special Collections Librarian will be able to assist you in identifying and locating the materials you need for your research projects.
+The Curator of Legal History or the Special Collections Librarian will be able to assist you in identifying and locating the materials you need for your research projects.

 Georgetown University Law Library

 © Georgetown University Law Library.
 These guides may be used for educational purposes, as long as proper credit is given.
 These guides may not be sold.
 Requests to republish or adapt a guide should be directed to the Head of Reference.
 Proper credit includes the statement: Written by, or adapted from, Georgetown Law Library (current as of .....).